aafanasevaa/cTrader_test/README.md

 ***

-### 🛠️ Running tests
+### 🛠️ Running test

-Before running tests please update the .env file with the correct credentials (they are not added to the repository as it is public).
+Before running test please update the .env file with the correct credentials (they are not added to the repository as it is public).
 <br />
 <br />
 The .env file should look as below with **no spaces**: <br />